ptorpis/MiniExchange/README.md

 }
 ```
 ## Examples

+There are example request found in `docs/reference_api_requests.json`.
+Consult that file to get the format of every type of request.

 > [!NOTE]
 > - **All authenticated requests** (`order`, `cancel`, `logout`) must include the `token`.
 > - Tokens are currently 8-character UUID prefixes for simplicity.